 Philip had many jobs through his life.
-His passion has been restoring 1897 wooden steamboat, Banjo, which is he runs on the Broads.
+His passion has been restoring a 1897 wooden steamboat, Banjo, which he runs on the Broads.
 Banjo has connections with the Colman family.

 I was born in Norwich in 1939.
 Shortly afterwards we moved from Poringland to Ruskington in Lincolnshire as my father was at RAF Cranwell; strangely enough he was there for both World Wars.
 Like a lot of people he signed up when he was fifteen, despite being so close to RAF Cranwell we saw very little of the War.

 I do have the memory of what I think was a Spitfire which had come down just across the road.
 We went and had a look at it, of course it was just a burnt out wreck.

 I have a brother who is two years older than me and a younger sister who was born in 1945 after the War.
 I started school in Ruskington and then my family moved back to Poringland in 1944 as my father left the RAF because of his age.

 Of course I couldn’t remember our home before the War, but it was an enormous house with a grass tennis court.
 Father was an absolute fanatic for tennis.
 I earned all my pocket money cutting that grass.